Updated Nov. 11, 2020

 - Sunscreen and bug spray

 All volunteers will be asked screening questions about symptoms and recent travel to areas with COVID-19 outbreaks.
 Masks will be required for all volunteers.

 For those interested in volunteering, please submit an application online.

 9. Other precautions:

 - Visits to St. Joseph Pastoral Center are by appointment only.
 Please call (316) 264-8344.

-- We ask all staff, clients and volunteers to wear masks in public areas of our buildings as mandated by the governor, and to continue social distancing practices.
+- We ask all staff, clients and volunteers to wear masks in public areas of our buildings as mandated by Sedgwick County, and to continue social distancing practices.

 - Staff from SAFE Project will speak with clients via telephone or in-person depending on the availability of local DCF offices.